Finance: Ethereum clears $1,000 for the first time

 Transactions volume on its network doubled, according to the blog post, "surpassing 10 transactions per second for days at a time."

 Ethereum's blockchain, unlike bitcoin's, can support layered-on applications.
-One such application that has taken the crypto-world by storm was digital cat breeding game "CryptoKitties."
+One such application that has taken the crypto-world by storm is the digital cat breeding game "CryptoKitties."
 Pending transactions on Ethereum's blockchain reached new highs after the game exploded in popularity, according to data from Etherscan.

 "As attention and interest in the blockchain space as a whole continues to hit new highs, we are entering a new phase in the industry’s growth: the phase where we are finally going from experiments and tests to real, live applications," according to Ethereum's Q4 report.